 Tuesday - DO NOW: How are the actions and speech of the characters in the play different from their true thoughts and feelings?
 Give an example.
 Character chart work for different characters in the play.
 Fill out charts on the board.
 Introduce Tic-Tac-Toe assignment.
 Read and watch movie.

-Wednesday/Thursday - First, the students will complete a journal entry in their journals.
+Wednesday/Thursday - First, the students will complete a journal entry.
 Next, the students will read for twenty minutes.
 After reading, the students will continue working on their Tic-Tac-Toe assignment.
 The students will also have their reading questions to continue to work on.

 Friday - DO NOW.
 Assign out reading parts and perform as a class.
-Work on reading questions/Tic-Tac-Toe assignments.
-Movie.
+Work on reading questions before catching up with the film.
+REMEMBER: Tic-Tac-Toe is due next Friday!

 Monday - Today we will create the letter that Captain Keller sends to the "Yankee" doctor, Anagnos.
 Why is Captain Keller so against sending his daughter up north for help?
 Students will have time to work on their letter during class time, but will have to finish for homework.
 Go over vocabulary quiz, which will be tomorrow.